cyl-vin/Scripty/README.md

 11. **Set Timezone** - As the name suggests, you can set your windows timezone from here.
 You can also view all windows timezones as well (will open in new window).

-12. **Launch Programs** - Can launch:  Brave Browser, Discord, Notepad++, OBS, Paint.NET, Steam, and VLC (only if you have them installed.
-I might add a program downloader eventually)
+12. **Install Programs** - Can "install":  Brave Browser, Discord, Notepad++, OBS, GIMP, Steam, and VLC

 13. **Open Startup Folders** - Opens The startup folder for the current user, and the startup folder for all users(if you have more than one user)